PPindel/test-a-wheel/TESTING.md

 Users can select any service on the Add Review page (it's not determined by the actual service purchased in the order):
 ![image](https://github.com/PPindel/test-a-wheel/assets/114284732/52372dd7-d172-42ae-a94f-a7d63bca02bb)

+It was decided that fully integrated reviews were a bit of a stretch goal for an MVP project, thus it was determined low risk to allow users to select an inappropriate service at this point in time, especially since admins must approve reviews before they are shared on the site for all uses.
 This will be fixed in the future.

 ## Defects of Note